Axia-Tech/AXIA-wiki/AXIA-wiki/translated_docs/zh-TW/thousand-validators.md

 ---
 id: thousand-validators
-title: Thousand Validators Programme
+title: Validators Programme
-sidebar_label: Thousand Validators Programme
+sidebar_label: Validators Programme
 ---

-The Thousand Validators Programme is an initiative by AXIA Foundation and Axia Technologies to use the funds held by both organizations to nominate validators in the community.
+The Validators Programme is an initiative by AXIA Foundation and Axia Technologies to use the funds held by both organizations to nominate validators in the community.

 It serves two major purposes: 1) to give validators a structured on-ramp to join the active set of validators on AXIALunar and AXIA and 2) to further decentralize the validator active set.